-Nutrient Data File (file name = NUT\DATA).
-This file (Table 6) contains the nutrient values and information about the values, including expanded statistical information.
+Nutrient Data File (file name = NUT_DATA).
+This file (Table 8) contains the nutrient values and information about the values, including expanded statistical information.

-- Links to the Food Description file by NDB No. - Links to the Weight file by NDB No. - Links to the Footnote file by NDB\No and when applicable, Nutr\No. - Links to the Nutrient Definition file by Nutr No. - Links to the Source Code file by Src Cd - Links to the Derivation Code file by Deriv Cd
+- Links to the Food Description file by NDB No. - Links to the Weight file by NDB_No. - Links to the Footnote file by NDB No and when applicable, Nutr No. - Links to the Nutrient Definition file by Nutr_No. - Links to the Source Code file by Src Cd - Links to the Derivation Code file by Deriv_Cd

-Table 6.-Nutrient Data File Format
+Table 8.-Nutrient Data File Format

 Field name Type Blank Description NDB_No A 5 N 5-digit Nutrient Databank number.
 Nutr_No A 3 N Unique 3-digit identifier code for a nutrient.
 Nutr_Val N 10.3 N Amount in 100 grams, edible portion †.
 Num_Data_Pts N 5.0 N Number of data points (previously called Sample_Ct) is the number of analyses used to calculate the nutrient value.
 If the number of data points is 0, the value was calculated or imputed.
 Std_Error N 8.3 Y Standard error of the mean.
-Null if can not be calculated.
+Null if cannot be calculated.
+The standard error is also not given if the number of data points is less than three.
 Src_Cd A 2 N Code indicating type of data.
-Deriv_Cd A 4 Y Data Derivation Code giving specific information on how the value is determined.
-Ref_NDB_No A 5 Y NDB number of the item used to impute a missing value.
+Deriv_Cd A 4 Y Data Derivation Code giving specific information on how the value is determined Ref_NDB_No A 5 Y NDB number of the item used to impute a missing value.
 Populated only for items added or updated starting with SR14.

+Field name Type Blank Description

 Add_Nutr_Mark A 1 Y Indicates a vitamin or mineral added for fortification or enrichment.
 This field is populated for ready-to-eat breakfast cereals and many brand-name hot cereals in food group 8.

 Num_Studies N 2 Y Number of studies.

 Min N 10.3 Y Minimum value.

 Max N 10.3 Y Maximum value.

 DF N 2 Y Degrees of freedom.

 Low_EB N 10.3 Y Lower 95% error bound.

 Up_EB N 10.3 Y Upper 95% error bound.

 Stat_cmt A 10 Y Statistical comments.
 See definitions below.

 CC A 1 Y Confidence Code indicating data quality, based on evaluation of sample plan, sample handling, analytical method, analytical quality control, and number of samples analyzed.
 Not included in this release, but is planned for future releases.

-\ Primary keys for the Nutrient Data file.
+^{} Primary keys for the Nutrient Data file.